 Reaching the NFL Draft wasn’t always an observable possibility for Baylor edge defender William Bradley-King.
 But through perseverance, hard work, and opportunistic production, Bradley-King was able to enter his name in the draft conversation.
-Now, he’s a Senior Bowl roster inclusion.
+Now, after a strong Senior Bowl showing, he’s steadily on the rise.
 What does Bradley-King bring to the table, and where is his stock currently?

 - School: Baylor